Skip to content

 Adult Medicaid dental Adult dental approval Ask whether the service needs prior authorization.

-Pregnancy or postpartum Family Medicaid Ask if your coverage is active and which dentist accepts it.
+Pregnancy or postpartum Family Medicaid Ask if coverage is active and which dentist accepts it.

-No insurance HRSA care Ask for sliding-fee dental care or a dental referral.
+No insurance HRSA care Ask for sliding-fee dental care or a referral.

 Free clinic search GCCN clinic map Ask if the clinic serves your county and offers dental.